-4.1 General.
+3.1 Defined Prohibited Conduct.

-The University prohibits Discrimination, Harassment, Sexual Harassment, Sexual Misconduct, Domestic Misconduct, Stalking, and Retaliation as defined in this Policy (collectively referred to as "prohibited conduct") by or against any member of the University community.
+3.1.1 The University prohibits Discrimination, Harassment (which also includes Sexual Harassment), Sexual Misconduct, Domestic Misconduct, Stalking, and Retaliation as defined below (collectively referred to as "Prohibited Conduct") by or against any Member of the University Community.